andrebask/thesis/06 - intro.md

 		    .findFirst()
 	);
 ```

+You can create a Stream from any Collection by invoking the `stream()` method on it.
+A Stream provides an interface to a sequenced set of values of a specific element type.
+However, streams don’t actually store elements; they are computed on demand.
+They consume from a data-providing source such as collections, arrays, or I/O resources and support common operations, such as filter, map, reduce, find, match, sorted.
+Furthermore, many stream operations return a stream themselves.
+This allows operations to be chained to form a larger pipeline, enabling also certain optimisations.

 #### The Java Virtual Machine
 A Java virtual machine (JVM) is an abstract computing machine defined by a specification.
 The specification formally describes what is required of a JVM implementation.
 Having a single specification ensures all implementations are interoperable.
 A JVM implementation is a software platform that meets the requirements of the JVM specification in a compliant and preferably performant manner [@JVMWiki2015].